jlangch/venice/doc/readme/recursion.md

   (time (fibonacci 30)))
 ```

-Please note that this naive approach is dramatically slower than the above:
+Please note that this standard approach is dramatically slower (1.3s vs 3.8ms on a MacBook Air M2)
+than the one with memoization:

 ```clojure
 (do